-One of the most common signs of pulmonary edema is difficulty breathing.
+One of the most common symptoms of pulmonary edema is difficulty breathing.
 Dogs with water in the lungs often make unusual sounds, such as wheezing or crackling, when they breathe.
-They experience coughing and an increased respiratory rate, which might look like your dog is making an effort to breathe.
+They may experience coughing and an increased respiratory rate, which might look like your dog is making an effort to breathe.
 Other symptoms include panting, rapid breathing, and open-mouth breathing, notes Dr. Taylor.